FreeCAD/freecad.workbench_starterkit/README.md

 If you want to work on your extension you have the following options:

-- Start FreeCAD from the root-directory you are working in (eg. workbench_starterkit)
+- Start FreeCAD from the root-directory you are working in (eg. freecad.workbench_starterkit)
 - Simply link the extension to a location where python can find it.
 - `pip install -e .` adds the root-directory to easy_install.path.